1) What is the WiA Mentoring Program?

 5) How are mentors and mentees matched?

-- The mentee will manage the relationship by setting meeting times and agendas.
-It is best for meetings to be at a consistent time that can be confirmed early on for the duration of the program.
+- The mentee will manage the relationship by managing meeting times and an agenda for each meeting.
+It is best for meetings to be at a consistent time that can be confirmed early on for the duration of the program for greatest success.

 - The mentee’s goals should be meaningful to both parties.